vivekbhanot/vivekbhanot.github.io/aboutme.md

 His data-driven approach and framework for organizations has featured in Journal of Digital Banking published by Henry Stewart Publications, UK.

-Vivek lives in Hanoi with his wife and three daughters.
+Vivek lives in Hanoi with his wife Nguyen Thi Thu and two daughters, Arianna & Alysha.

 ---

 ## Honors and Awards

-- BICC ranked no. 1 in the VPBank for excellence in internal customer service for 3 consecutive years (2014, 2015, 2016)
+- BICC ranked no. 1 in the bank for excellence in internal customer service within VPBank for 3 years (2014, 2015, 2016)
-- VPBank won The Data Warehousing Institute (TDWI) 2015 Best Practices Award for Enterprise Data Management at their annual conference in San Diego, USA
+- TDWI 2015 Best Practices Award for Enterprise Data Management
 - BICC recognized by Retail Banking Division of VPBank for exemplary BI/Analytics service

 ## Speaking engagements